trezy-studios/Crap-Post/CONTRIBUTING.md

 ### Some things you'll need

+We follow a particular method of architecting our SCSS files You can find more information on that [here][css-arch-docs].

 > Tip: Keep your `develop` branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run:
 >